vertigo-io/vertigo-core/README.md

 * __rest__ : Add a rest access to your application.
 Mainly oriented for production-ready Single-Page-Application.
 And production's security ready.

+##vertigo-struts2
+Bridge to use vertigo for Struts2 applications.

 ##vertigo-tempo
 Manage, execute and supervize background operations and communications.